Matt Fradd

 Harry Mason’s character has resonated with many Silent Hill fans, who find that he exhibits the more underrepresented qualities of a good masculine role model, as well as being one of fiction’s best stepparents.
 Harry is not this stereotypical big and macho soldier, but rather a simple civilian who works as a novel writer and gets thrown into a desperate situation.
 While not exactly being the physically strongest and most skilled in combat, his courage carries him through the nightmare of Silent Hill.
 Said courage is all fueled by the love he has for Cheryl.
 And none of his strength is compromised by him showing more emotional and vulnerable sides.
 While the story does illustrate the sad truth that some children can be treated horrifically by their biological parents, even their own mothers, it is counterbalanced by an uplifting truth that adoptive parents can still give that love a child deserves.
 And a father’s tender love is also powerful for a child, not just a mother’s.
 While Dahlia was willing to put her child through Hell to serve her own goals, Harry was willing to put himself through Hell to save that same child… almost like a Christ figure.

-In fact, when the game was unfaithfully adapted into 2006’s “Silent Hill” movie, one aspect which especially drew fans’ criticisms was the director’s attitude towards Harry Mason.
+In fact, when the game was rather unfaithfully adapted into 2006’s “Silent Hill” movie, one aspect which especially drew fans’ criticisms was the director’s attitude towards Harry Mason.
 The film infamously replaced Harry Mason with a female protagonist named Rose Da Silva.
 Director Christophe Gans rationalized his decision with reported statements like this: “It quickly became clear however Harry never acted like a masculine character.
 He was constantly dizzy, fainting, talking to himself, screaming and in fact was very vulnerable.
 We didn't want to betray the nature of the game by changing the character's feelings and motivations, so we felt it was better to change to a female protagonist and retain all those important qualities”.
 Elsewhere, Gans also seemed to imply that men inherently love their wife most and women their child.
 Fans found these insinuations disrespectful to the game's writers and both men and women alike.
 To make matters messier, studio executives reportedly mandated that the film still have a male lead, so the filmmakers gave Rose Da Silva a husband played by Sean Bean, who is relegated to being a shoehorned narrative-interrupting background character.
 Other criticisms involved the filmmakers turning the cult into generic Puritan witch-burners, among other plot changes, in order to push their own messages.
 That is, when they could have just made an original story set in Silent Hill’s world, rather than warping the first game’s story to fit their agenda.
 And the movie threw in monsters from “Silent Hill 2”, most notably Pyramid Head, divorcing them from the unique symbolism and story significance which made them impactful in their respective game.
 Internet reviewer Phelan Porteus (a.k.a.
 Phelous) did a couple videos highlighting these criticisms, while also acknowledging the film’s positives he appreciated.

 Finally, it is time I compare Harry Mason to Saint Joseph the Worker, stepdad of Jesus Christ and the “Terror of Demons”.
 From the time of his very birth, the forces of evil are out to get the Baby Jesus.
 We all know King Herod’s Massacre of the Innocents.
 Revelation 12 describes Satan as the dragon that “stood before the woman who was ready to give birth, to devour her Child as soon as it was born”.
 Coincidentally, both King Herod and Dahlia Gillespie try to deceive good people into bringing the targeted child into their hands.
 Yet Jesus’ guardian was Saint Joseph, a simple carpenter willing to do whatever it took to nurture and protect him as a loving father.
 Both Joseph and Harry Mason become devoted to a miraculous child, who is not of their own flesh and blood.
 Both of them also die, before their stepchildren go on to complete their work against an evil force.
 Joseph’s closeness and devotion to Jesus has made him “Terror of Demons”, with Venerable Mary of Agreda even writing “The intercession of St. Joseph is most powerful: For filling the demons with terror at the mere mention of his name by his clients”.
 Meanwhile, Harry Mason’s devotion to Cheryl empowers him to confront and defeat Silent Hill’s machinations, with the final Hell creature resembling depictions of the folkloric demon Baphomet.
 Overall, if Saint Joseph were to be represented by a video game character, Harry Mason would be a strong candidate.